 For clients such as Sandia National Laboratories, Cabinotch, and Columbia Forest Products, I design, build, and administer n-tier responsive sites, secure web services, and applications using the latest technologies, particularly the Microsoft .NET framework.
 My work includes cloud deployments of ecommerce and informational sites, typically with custom content management and data systems.

-A recent example of my work: the Cabinotch ecommerce site.
+An example of my work: the Cabinotch ecommerce site.
 This responsive site allows cabinetmakers to order custom pre-cut cabinet "kits" from a near-infinite array of configurations.
 My work comprises everything you see, including the 3D renderings of the assembled boxes.

 Portland, OR, 2007-10